ChettriBishal/Book-House/README.md

 ## General info

-* This project is used to depict library management system for a college.
+* This project is used to demonstrate library management system for a college.
 * A user can add himself as member and perform activities like searching, issuing, and returning books.
 * Information is saved into database rendered through MySQL via XAMPP.
 * We can update the records including the book details.